A Close Look at Revelation 2 and 3 With Q and A

 Faithful Antipas

 The only time we read of Antipas is here.
 He is called a faithful witness just like Jesus is called (Rev. 1:5).
 Antipas died a martyr like other faithful servants (John the Baptist, Stephen, James, etc.).
 Imagine the pressure on Christians living in the city of Pergamum to renounce their faith just around the death of Antipas.
 Jesus said they did not, and made note of that.
 This too is important to the Lord, that is, that we die physically if we have to, to remain faithful to him.
-(We might be tested to this degree before our life is over like many have been throughout the centuries.)
+We might be tested to this degree before our life is over like many have been throughout the centuries.
+Hold on to your Christian testimony

 The Lord also stated he had a few things against this church group and they were related to false doctrine!
 They were advised to repent of these things just like something we would recognize as a sin: